a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		4. Least Response Time
 2. Dynamic content: http://www.hotel.com
 3. Static content: http://images.hotel.com
-4. SRAM (128 KB) (STM32F407 - has 2 SRAMs (SRAM1 & SRAM2) - combined 128 KB)

-		[ Part of RAM reserved for "gobal data" ] RAM_START [ Part of RAM reserved for "Heap" ]
-		[ Part of RAM reserved for "Stack" ] RAM_END

-	1. Part of RAM reserved for "gobal data" - utilized when program contains global data and static local variables.
-		1. Instructions can also be stored here and executed
-	2. Part of RAM reserved for "Heap" - utilized during dynamic memory allocation
-		1. `malloc`, `calloc`
-	3. Part of RAM reserved for "Stack" - utilized during function call to save temp data, temp storage of local variables of function, temp storage of stack frames during interrupts & exceptions
-5. How much memory to allocate has to be defined using
-	1. Toolchain OR
-	2. Linker script
-6. We can also write our own dynamic memory allocation API that allocates memory in "Heap"
-7. The boundaries can be decided by us (it depends on the project)
-	1. The sections can also be at different locations
-8. Stack operation model
-	1. In ARM Cortex Mx processor stack consumption model is **Full Descending (FD)**
-		1. Different Stack operation models
-			1. Full Ascending stack (FA)
-			2. Full Descending stak (ARM Cortex Mx processors use this)
-			3. Empty Ascending stack (EA)
-			4. Empty Descending stack (ED)

-### Different Stack Operation Models ###
-1. Full Ascending Stack
-	1. Increasing mem addresses
-	2. Steps: Push
-		1. SP is incremented
-		2. Data is copied
-	3. This requires decremented SP to lower memory address
-2. Full Descending Stack
-	1. Decreasing mem addresses
-	2. Steps: Push
-		1. SP is decremented
-		2. Data is copied
-	3. This requires initializing SP to higher memory address
-3. Empty Ascending
-	1. Increasing mem addresses
-	2. Steps: Push
-		1. SP will be pointing to next empty location
-		2. Data is copied
-		3. SP is incremented to next empty location

 ### DNS as Load Balancer ###
 ### Global Server Load Balancer ###